xeniaklimova/maf-workshop/README.md

 ## Introduction

-Welcome to the Agent Framework workshop!
+Welcome to the Microsoft Agent Framework workshop!
 This project is designed to help you learn and practice implementing multi-agent systems using Agent Framework.
 The repository contains a series of progressive exercises that will guide you through building increasingly complex agent systems, from simple single-agent interactions to sophisticated multi-agent collaborative scenarios and MCP servers.

 ## Setup